0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ## Shuttle main annotations deep-dive

+Now lets look at the main function here.

 you can learn a lot about a rust function from it's signature. let's focus on that.